yyachi/image_mosaic/README.md

 # python package -- image_mosaic

 A series of image utilities.
-Use this ImageMosaic to crop, rotate, or enlarge bitmap images.
+Use this ImageMosaic package to crop, rotate, or enlarge bitmap images.
 This package was developed as [python package -- opencvtool](https://gitlab.misasa.okayama-u.ac.jp/pythonpackage/opencvtool) until 2018-08.